Log in

 P. (609) 322-9747 / info@njswep.org

 Abigail Amutah is an Administrative Analyst with NJDEP managing federal and state grants contracts for Land Use Management.
-I have been with NJDEP for over 30 years working in several divisions within NJDEP.
-I earned a Bachelor’s degree in Social Science at Rider University and a Master’s degree in Environmental Policy at New Jersey Institute of Technology (NJIT).
-In addition to NJSWEP, I am also an executive member of the Black Environmental Solidarity Team (BEST) an interest group within DEP that promotes Diversity.
-I am also a proud mother of four accomplished young adults.
+She has been with NJDEP for over 30 years working in several divisions within NJDEP.
+She earned a Bachelor’s degree in Social Science at Rider University and a Master’s degree in Environmental Policy at New Jersey Institute of Technology (NJIT).
+In addition to NJSWEP, Abby is also an executive member of the Black Environmental Solidarity Team (BEST), an interest group within DEP that promotes Diversity.

 Powered by Wild Apricot Membership Software